See guidance about overseas travel as well as the visas you need to study at Sussex while the Coronavirus situation is

-If you will be continuing your studies in 2020/2021, you should make plans to return to campus for the beginning of term and your current visa will still be valid for re-entry to the UK.
+You should make plans to return to campus no later than Hanuary 2021.
+Your current visa will still be valid for re-entry to the UK.
 See the latest details on returning to Sussex, re-entering the UK (including any quarantine measures in place) and what to do if you can’t travel back.

 - How will my attendance be monitored?